-The American automaker announced its plans to step up promotions of the Chevrolet brand in China and bolster the line-up of GM’s sport utility vehicles in order to defend its lead in the world’s largest auto market.
+The American automaker announced its plans to intensify promotions of the Chevrolet brand in China and increase the line-up of SUVs to keep its lead in the world’s largest auto market.

-Chevy sales growth in China this year has lagged behind the industry’s 14 %, while SUV deliveries have surged 45 %, according to data from the company and China Association of Automobile Manufacturers.
-Boosting Chevrolet sales in GM’s largest market is crucial to Chief Executive Officer Dan Akerson’s goal of establishing the brand as the automaker’s global volume unit.
+Chevy sales increases in China this year have fallen behind the industry’s overall 14 % gain, while SUV deliveries have jumped 45 %, according to data from the company and China Association of Automobile Manufacturers.
+Rising Chevrolet sales in GM’s largest market is key to Chief Executive Officer Dan Akerson’s plan of making the brand as the automaker’s global mainstream division.

 “It’s a brand that has a total history in the country of about seven or eight years, so based on that relatively short time in the marketplace, our brand awareness is good, our product consideration is good,” Lee said.
 “But can it be better?
 I guess.”

-Though GM was the top-selling foreign automaker in China last year, Volkswagen AG has pulled ahead in deliveries during the first three quarters.
-Chevy deliveries rose 3.3 % to 472,561 units in the country, compared with the 606,330 Buicks sold.
-The automaker also counts the Wuling brand of mini-commercial vehicles and low-cost Baojun nameplate produced at its local joint ventures among its stable of China marques.
+Though GM was the leader among foreign brands in China last year, Volkswagen AG has passed it during the first three quarters.
+Chevy sales are up 3.3 % to 472,561 units in the country, compared with no less than 606,330 Buicks.